Hit the red g+ to comment

 Tsetse flies, horsefly sized bloodsuckers swarm near the river.
 Their nasty chomp causes a sharp pain, and leaves a bleeding bite mark.
 A few also carry sleeping sickness, a potentially fatal disease.
 They are attracted to the color blue, so we were told not to wear this color.
 The blue of Tsetse traps could easily be seen against the brown/gold of the landscape and we did see a few of the creatures.

+We continued our game drive and returned to the camp for a late lunch.
+In the afternoon a choice, a massage and nap or a walk to the lake.
+Charlie enjoyed his walk, but I smugly felt no regrets.
+The massage was wonderful, and the nap heaven.
 Our pre-prandial wine lapped our taste buds as the glow of the setting sun lapped the shore of the lake in the plain below our veranda. .
 Such a luxurious, civilized experience amid the savage beauty of the harsh untamed wilderness.
 The magnificence of the wilderness itself only exists at the whim of humans, which added another layer of irony.
 I mused on the earth and our place in it, my thoughts fueled by another glass, or two, of wine, picture of sunset

 .